Unknowing, unwilling, and uncompensated victims of the Cold War

 RECA is a bipartisan program that provides partial restitution for the devastating health impacts of radiation exposure from U.S. nuclear weapons testing and production.
 The program was championed by the late Sen. Orrin Hatch, and signed into law in 1990 by President George H.W.
 Bush.
 These leaders recognized that the U.S. government bears responsibility for the downwinders, uranium workers, and atomic veterans whose lives and health were sacrificed for our national security.

-Though RECA has been temporarily extended until June 2024, it is still highly flawed, and many exposed communities have never been eligible for coverage.
+Due to inaction in Congress, RECA expired in June 2024.
+It can still be reinstated, but the program as it stands now is still highly flawed, and many exposed communities have never been eligible for coverage.
 For decades, victims have watched countless loved ones pass away while fighting to be included in RECA, and many still desperately need this support.
 As a country, we must honor these sacrifices and provide the support that these communities and individuals deserve.

 Congress must work together to strengthen and extend RECA, before it’s too late.